NBalciunas/Skeleton104/README.md

 Big skeleton art made by [Cheese Guy](https://www.artstation.com/cheeseguy)

-Small skeleton art made by [littlebitspace](https://twitter.com/littlebitspace)
+Small skeleton (or the skeleton in the logo) art made by [littlebitspace](https://littlebitspace.com/)